-The election of directors and the advisory vote on the compensation of our named executive officers are non-routine matters on which brokers are not allowed to vote unless they have received voting instructions from their customers.
+The election of directors, the advisory vote on the compensation of our named executive officers and the advisory vote on the frequency of the advisory vote on the compensation of named executive officers are non-routine matters on which brokers are not allowed to vote unless they have received voting instructions from their customers.
 Your broker will not be allowed to vote your shares on any non-routine matters without your specific instructions.
 Accordingly, it is particularly important that beneficial owners instruct their brokers how they wish to vote their shares.